wp-plugins/image-archives/readme.txt

 In other words, I recommend you add "-thumb" or something to the suffix of your specific image filename.
 Then search for it.

 * **I want to show a monthly archive.** <br />
-It is basically impossible.
+It is basically impossible with this plugin.
 But technically, it is possible.
 As I explained above, name the filenames nicely. <br />
 If you name images like "**2012-01-abc.jpg**", "**2012-01-vvv.jpg**", "**2012-02-112.jpg**", you can search for posts in 2012/01 with "**str=2012-01-%**". <br />
-I received many questions or requests about this, so if someone doesn't make this function, I'll probably make it in the future, in another plugin.
-This is because while "monthly" is based on posts' date, this plugin is based on images you uploaded.
+I received many questions or requests about this.
+If you want a monthly archive, please use other plugins.

 * **I want to search all categories or tags.** <br />
 Use "term_id=ALL".